Gloucestershire councils set sights on future membership of the West of England Combined Authority

 In Gloucestershire, we have:

-The main goals of the recent White Paper are to give local areas more control over decisions (known as devolution) and to make the local government structure simpler (known as Local Government Reorganisation, or LGR).
+The main goals of the White Paper are to give local areas more control over decisions (known as devolution) and to make the local government structure simpler (known as Local Government Reorganisation, or LGR).

 This is the quickest possible timetable for setting up a new council in Gloucestershire.
 The dates may change, depending on decisions made by the government.